jundalisay/superbnetlify/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-39.md

 Thus, they fall short of their potentialities and do not reach the limit of their humanity.
 As a result, they revert to the stage of "the lowest of the low." <!-- 1193 -->

-That <!-- 1194 --> is what happened to every nation that fell under the yoke of tyranny and learned through it the meaning of injustice.
+That is what happened to every nation that fell under the yoke of tyranny and learned through it the meaning of injustice.

-One may check this by (observing) any person who is not in control of his own affairs and has no authority on his side to guarantee his (safety).
+One may check this by observing any person who is not in control of his own affairs and has no authority on his side to guarantee his (safety).

 One will thus be able to infer (from the observable facts) that things are (as I have stated).
 One may look at the Jews and the bad character they have acquired, 1195 such that they are described in every region and period as having the quality of khurj, 1196 which, according to well-known technical terminology, means "insincerity and trickery."
 The reason is what we have (just) said.